swiyu-admin-ch/swiyu-issuer/docs/deferred.md

 }
 ```

-The wallet will also fetch the Issuer metadata to know which credential configurations are supported and witch
+The wallet will also fetch the Issuer metadata to know which credential configurations are supported and which
 requirements like Proof Types, Cryptographic Binding Methods, and Claims are available.

 ```bash